1. Home

 “In distribution & logistics, maintenance technicians need to be comfortable with evolution and change.
 They need to be excited by it because things are changing so quickly.
 It’s not just about forklifts placing boxes on a truck.
 Robotic arms and computer systems are becoming more common,” says Brindle.

-Maintenance technicians may still repair equipment using traditional skills, but they’re also using tablets and computer software to diagnose errors.
+So, what do maintenance technicians do?
+They may still repair equipment using traditional skills, but they’re also using tablets and computer software to diagnose errors.
 The emphasis on digital and computer skills is changing the profession.

 “Companies are looking for people who can interface with software and computer systems.
 I was recently asked to find a maintenance technician who spends time playing video games,” says Brindle.